jmuss07/Automated-Sign-Language/README.md

 ###

-I've been told that we should each come up with a sub design (such as servo in thumb versus with the other ones with a long string, smaller design features like that),so the project itself is the same its more just individual solution and more specified design features.
+I've been told that we should each come up with a sub design (such as servo ”in thumb versus with the other ones with a long string, smaller design features like that),so the project itself is the same its more just individual solution and more specified design features.